Having flawless hair 24/7 is a must for every woman.

 This hair looks and feels very soft and natural, and can easily blend with your real hair.

-It can also be layered, trimmed, colored, and it can still look natural.
+It can also be layered, trimmed, or colored, and it can still look natural.

 Brazilian Loose Wave